International Calling

 +254 + 41 + [Local Phone Number]

-Key Dialing Information
+Key Dialing Information for Kenya

-Kenya’s Country Code and Area Codes
+Kenya’s Country Code

 What is Kenya’s Country Code?